VoxForge/voxforge.github.io/en/Read.md

     Your recording is too loud!  </br>Please reduce your volume, delete this recording and re-record
   audio_too_soft: >
-    Your recording levels are too low!  </br>Please raise your volume, delete this recording and re-record
+    Your recording levels are too low!  </br>Please increase your mic volume, then delete this prompt recording and re-record it.

 # script below gets loaded in {{ content }} section of layout page
 # these are used by Javascript, therefore need special handling for them to